baabhishek/Kidney-Disease-Classification-Project/README.md

 This project aims to classify whether a patient is likely to have **CKD** using various medical indicators and clinical test results.

 - By applying machine learning algorithms, this project helps in early disease detection, better diagnosis, and data-driven healthcare insights.
+- The aim is to leverage **Machine Learning and AutoML (PyCaret)** to enable early detection, data-driven diagnosis, and improved healthcare decision-making.

 ---
 ## Project Summary